-A few days later, Time magazine announced that they were by a new owner: Meredith Corporation, an Iowan media group known for its local flavor.
+A few days later, Time magazine announced that they were bought for 2.8 billion dollars by a new owner: Meredith Corporation, an Iowan media group known for its local flavor.
 However, the specifics of the deal raised a few eyebrows: $650 million of that deal came from an equity firm owned by none other than David and Charles Koch.
-With the reputation the Kochs have gathered, many media advocates cried foul; about his fear of a Koch-ran magazine using the Time name to peddle an anti-climate change agenda,
+With the reputation the Kochs have gathered, many media advocates cried foul; a former editor of Time spoke about his fear of a Koch-ran magazine using the Time name to peddle an anti-climate change agenda,

 “it is perverse and dangerous for two billionaires with no commitment to factual truth to be permitted to buy a magazine that has been a voice for reason and use it to further their narrow business interests.”

-The same day Time was sold, media outlets started reporting on another revelation related to the Koch brothers: All of a sudden, David and Charles were in the national limelight for shady money deals once again.
+The same day Time was sold, media outlets started reporting on another revelation related to the Koch brothers: a charity associated with the Kochs donated almost two million dollars to Project Veritas.
+All of a sudden, David and Charles were in the national limelight for shady money deals once again.
 Donors Trust, the charity that donated to Veritas, is an umbrella charity that receives millions from private organizations, like Koch-owned companies, and distributes the funds to smaller conservative charities.
 According to the Donors Trust website, they are,

 “absolutely committed to a clearly defined purpose and mission – supporting causes and public policies that preserve our constitutionally protected liberties and strengthen American civil society through private institutions rather than government programs.”

 The Koch connection to Project Veritas is also weak, at best.
-The money trail from Koch to Project Veritas is as follows: , that Fund donated millions to the Donors Trust, who then donated $1.7 million to Project Veritas.
+The money trail from Koch to Project Veritas is as follows: Charles Koch serves as chairman of the tax-exempt Knowledge and Progress Fund, that Fund donated millions to the Donors Trust, who then donated $1.7 million to Project Veritas.
 At the time of writing, there is no clear evidence that the money given to Veritas was ever owned by a Koch in the first place.